-Immediately after landing in the Landing Zone, the crew member hands the envelope containing the identification sheet for the ten panels and turning points and the competition navigation map to the judge.
+Immediately after landing in the Landing Zone, the crew member hands the envelope containing the identification sheet for the ten panels and turning points, the competition navigation map and the logger to the judge to be put in an envelope to be sealed and marked with the competitor number on the outside.
+The envelope is to remain sealed until scored in the official scoring room.
 The competitor's competition number and/or name will be clearly featured on the outside of the envelope, on the map and on the identification sheet.